mojtabasayed1344/Solana_Reflect/README.md

 # Solana_Reflect

-## Rust
+## Rust Code
-this code let developers generate function id and match function name with function automatically.
+this code let developers generate function id and match function name with function automatically in the compile-time.
+Anyone who witre solana contract may spare themselve from counting the function number and allocating id to functions;

     Dingirsu_Reflect!{